syncfusion-content/asp.netmvc-docs/aspnetmvc/RadialMenu/Image-Customization.md

 You can customize the **Radial Menu’s** Center and Back images by using the **ImageClass** and **BackImageClass** properties.
 Every menu item can be added with image using **url** property.
 By using this **ImageClass** attribute, you can customize the **Radial Menu** center image.

 Sub-Items are also supported in the **Radial Menu**.
 To navigate Sub-Items, click the arrows in the outer ring and it displays the corresponding sub-items group.
 Clicking the center button when a sub-items group is shown, displays the items on the previous level.
 Nested **Radial Menu** has the second level back button.
-In this case, you can use the **BackImageClass** attribute to change your second level back button. **BackImageClass** is used to customize the **nestedRadialMenu** back image.
+In this case, you can use the **BackImageClass** attribute to change your second level back button. **BackImageClass** is used to customize the **nestedRadialmenu** back image.
 Refer to the following code example.

 You can add the page content with text-area by referring to this section.

 {% highlight razor %}

     @{
-       Html.EJ().RadialMenu("nestedRadialMenu").ImageClass("imageClass").BackImageClass("backImageClass").TargetElementId("radialTarget2").Items(items =>
+       Html.EJ().RadialMenu("nestedRadialMenu").ImageClass("image-class").BackImageClass("backimage-class").TargetElementId("radialTarget2").Items(items =>
         {
             items.Add().Text("Copy").ImageURL(Url.Content("mvc.syncfusion.com/demos/web/Images/RadialMenu/copy.png"));
             items.Add().Text("Font").ImageURL(Url.Content("mvc.syncfusion.com/demos/web/Images/RadialMenu/font.png")).Children(children =>